 Once this is performed, then it’s time to address the rest of the drafts in the home.
 This includes cover plates at wall receptacles and switches (with pre-cut foam gaskets), gaps at trim joints (foam backer rod, caulk, or expanding foam at baseboard and window trim), and window/door weather-stripping.
 Additional informative guides and tips can be viewed at Sealing Your Home Guide

 Most of these home improvements can be done for relatively low cost and light to moderate labor.
 Air sealing improvements can be performed on ALL home types regardless of construction, but are especially prudent for structural masonry homes.

 Be advised for safety purposes though, if significant air sealing is performed in your home, PLEASE have a professional technician thoroughly evaluate ALL combustion appliances in the home to make sure they are operating safely and efficiently.
 Major air sealing efforts will improve your comfort levels and overall energy use, but can dangerously affect the natural exhaust drafts and combustion air provisions for such appliances.

 If you need help identifying sources of air leaks, insulation deficiencies, or simply need guidance on improving your home’s comfort levels and energy use, BC Warner Inspections provides this service as an unbiased evaluation of your home.
 For more information on this service please visit http://www.daytonthermalinspection.com/dayton-energy-audit.html

-If you own a structural masonry home, we hope these tips have provided you with some assistance and direction, as well as prevent some expensive misguided mistakes marketed by unprincipled insulation “con-tractors”.
+If you own a structural masonry home, I hope these tips have provided you with some assistance and direction, as well as prevent some expensive misguided mistakes marketed by unprincipled insulation “con-tractors”.